goodform/valkey-module-sdk/API.md

     ValkeyModule_DeleteKey(key);

-The function returns `REDISMODULE_ERR` if the key is not open for writing.
+The function returns `VALKEYMODULE_ERR` if the key is not open for writing.
 Note that after a key gets deleted, it is setup in order to be targeted by new key commands.
 For example `ValkeyModule_KeyType()` will return it is an empty key, and writing to it will create a new key, possibly of another